Do you want a free alternative to Photoshop?

 - This is not a tool for novices.
 Someone familiar with Photoshop should be able to master a corresponding level of expertise quickly.

-GIMP is a great alternative to Photoshop for specific situations.
+GIMP is a great free Photoshop alternative for specific situations.
 This is true of other open source applications such as LibreOffice.
+If you are watching your budget, open source applications can be extremely useful.

 - FX-Foundry scripts for GIMP (Photoshop like image program)